mimsy07/mimsy07/README.md

 Hi there 👽️

-[Mimsy](https://github.com/mimsy07) here, an IT Specialist/Field Application Engineer I'm currently building various networking project using Cisco packet tracer and GNS3
+[Mimsy](https://github.com/mimsy07) here.
+An IT Specialist/Field Application Engineer, currently building various networking project using Cisco packet tracer and GNS3

-When I get tired on creating network projects, its either I'm reading book surfing twitter or exercising at home
+If I'm out on configuring some router or switch its either I'm reading book, surfing twitter, exercising at home, or just sleeping 😆

 Facts about me:
  - I really like coffee ☕